-The role of the Computing leader
+The Role of the Computing Leader

-- To write a computing policy in consultation with other members of staff and governors. - To write an annual action plan showing key areas of development for Computing. - To advise teachers on the Computing curriculum. - To ensure the adequate and appropriate provision of resources, and that teachers are aware of how to use the resources available. - To arrange the purchase of Computing resources within an agreed budget. - To keep up to date with recent educational thinking about the teaching of Computing and to attend courses and relevant training. - To advise the Headteacher of strengths and areas for development in the Computing curriculum and resources within the - To monitor the Computing curriculum within school and to have a clear understanding of standards. - To address any issues relating to pupil progress in consultation with the Headteacher and members of staff. - To review the performance of children in various topic areas
+- To write a computing policy in consultation with other members of staff and governors. - To write an annual action plan showing key areas of development for computing. - To advise teachers on the computing curriculum. - To ensure the adequate and appropriate provision of resources, and that teachers are aware of how to use the resources available - To arrange the purchase of computing resources within an agreed budget. - To keep up to date with recent educational thinking about the teaching of computing and to attend courses and relevant training. - To advise the Headteacher of strengths and areas for development in the computing curriculum and resources within the school. - To monitor the computing curriculum within school and to have a clear understanding of standards. - To address any issues relating to pupil progress in consultation with the Headteacher and members of staff. - To keep a portfolio of evidence.

-The role of the Governing Body
+The Role of the Governing Body